galaxyproject/galaxy-hub/content/news/2024-04-26-workflows-workflows-workflows/index.md

 ## 💌 Workflow Cards

-The workflow list has a all new look.
+The workflow list has a all-new look.

 Instead of a table, you will find that you now have a choice of two views: a list view, and a grid view.

-In both workflows are represented by responsive workflow cards, which have all the options as before, in a all new layout.
+In both workflows are represented by responsive workflow cards, which have all the options as before, in a all-new layout.
 The workflow list will remember your preferred view, so you do not have to switch it every time you access your list of workflows.

 ![a workflow card in narrow view, taking up little horizontal space](./workflow-card-narrow.png)